BarisTuncer/A-Rapid-Introduction-to-Modern-Cmake/README.md

 To make this tutorial joyful I used 2 external libraries.

 1 - csapp.h : This library is developed for Computer Systems: A Programmer's Perspective book by Randal E. Bryant and David R. O'Hallaron, which contains wrappers for some system functions in C and also implementation of robust IO functions.
 It is publicly available from the website of the book : https://csapp.cs.cmu.edu/.
-The reason I chose this library is that you need to link it with pthread library via `-pthread` option.
+The reason I chose this library is that you need to link it with pthread library.

 Thank you Randal E. Bryant and David R. O'Hallaron for making this library accessible for us!

 2- log.h: This library is a simple usage logging library developed by rxi and publicly available at https://github.com/rxi/log.c/blob/master/README.md.
 The reason I chose this library is that you need to compile with `-DLOG_USE_COLOR` to get a colorful logging output.

 Thank you rxi for making this library accessible for us.

 ## Tutorial Steps